UO-Geophysics/daily_GNSS_denoising/README.md

 * 2 raw to netcdf to convert and concatenate all stations together for both processing centers
 * station maintenance correction notebook to remove trend using the station maintenance logs, and remove outliers
 * add tremor notebook to co-locate tremors in time and space with the stations (possibility to tune the parameters)
 * resource folder with the necessary files to download and add info to the stations

+Scalers and trends are saved and important to keep for rescaling the results

 ## Graph construction
 * create_graph: main script to launch the graph construction